DocuMentorApps/OfflineDocumentation/Design/UseCases.md

 * UC5: Express clock out
   * Business requirement:
   * Actor: caregiver
   * Flow: Caregiver presses 'enter note' and can type in an overall note for the visit.
 Then they are presented with 'clock out' button.
+They press 'clock     out' and are taken back to home screen.
   * Why it's a use case:

+* UC6: Modify note
+ * Business requirement:
+ * Actor: caregiver
+ * Flow: Caregiver can retype their note then press 'modify note' for the new note to be saved.
+ * Why it's a use case:

-* UC6: Add tasks
+* UC7: Add tasks
   * Business requirement:
   * Actor: caregiver
   * Flow: Caregiver can select a task (Hygiene- bed/sponge bath, Dress - Assist w dressing ....) from a drop down menu to be added to